Smoking and barbecuing can get messy.

-This guide will walk you through what you need to know about cleaning your electric smoker.
-Cleaning an electric smoker can be a daunting task, especially if you’re unsure of where to begin.
+This guide will walk you through what you need to know about cleaning your electric smoker and how to maintain to it.

 How Often Should You Clean Your Electric Smoker?